 DORYX® MPC (doxycycline hyclate delayed-release tablets) for the Adjunctive Treatment of Severe Acne*

-- A tetracycline-class antimicrobial indicated as adjunctive therapy for severe acne available in 60 mg and 120 mg dosage strengths for flexible dosing options1
+- A tetracycline-class antimicrobial indicated as adjunctive therapy for severe acne available in 60 mg dosage strengths for flexible dosing options1

 - DORYX® MPC 120 tablets were proven bioequivalent to 100 mg of doxycycline

 For additional information please visit the website for Doryx® MPC Delayed-Release Tablets.

 DORYX® MPC (doxycycline hyclate delayed-release tablets) is a tetracycline-class antimicrobial indicated as adjunctive therapy for severe acne.
 To reduce the development of drug-resistant bacteria as well as to maintain the effectiveness of DORYX® MPC and other antibacterial drugs, DORYX® MPC should be used only as indicated.

 Selected Safety Information about DORYX® MPC (doxycycline hyclate delayed-release tablets)

 Doxycycline is contraindicated in patients who have shown hypersensitivity to any of the tetracyclines.
 Tetracycline-class drugs, like DORYX® MPC (doxycycline hyclate delayed-release tablets), can cause fetal harm when administered to a pregnant woman.
 DORYX® MPC should be avoided if possible by nursing mothers, taking into account the importance of the drug to the mother.
 DORYX® MPC should not be used in children during tooth development (up to the age of 8 years).
 Concurrent use of tetracycline-class antibiotics with oral contraceptives may reduce their effectiveness.